Deep Clustering by Semantic Contrastive Learning: Experiments

 \subsection{Ablation Study}

-To investigate the effectiveness of different components in \abbrname, we conducted detailed ablation studies on CIFAR-10, CIFAR-100 and ImageNet-10.
-K-means was adopted for the models which didn't explicitly produce clusters in ground-truth number.
-Experimental results were averaged over multiple trials to get rid of the impacts of randomness.
+Detailed ablation studies were conducted for in-depth analysis of \abbrname.
+K-means was adopted for models which did not yield desired number of clusters.
+Experimental results were averaged over multiple trials.

-\paragraph{Instance and cluster discrimination.} Different from instance contrastive learning, the proposed \abbrname model learns class discriminative representations by \textit{cross-cluster} instance discrimination (ID) and explicitly reasons about the cluster decision boundaries on-the-fly by cluster discrimination (CD).
-We investigate their independent effectiveness by comparing models trained without either of them and also take MoCo as the baseline which shared the same framework and most of the implementation choices with us but adopted neither of these components.
-More specifically, for models trained without cross-cluster ID, all the memory banks were concatenated as the contrastive set for every sample (Eq.~\eqref{eq:memory}), whilst the cluster assignments $\tilde{\bm{p}}$ yielded by the semantic memory (Eq.~\eqref{eq:semantic_memory_prediction}) was used for pseudo labels updating if learned without online CD since no decision boundary was available to compute $\bm{p}$ in this case.
-As shown in Fig.~\ref{fig:ablation}, the models trained without cross-cluster ID or online CD can always surpass MoCo with remarkable margins, which demonstrates their effectiveness as individual components.
-Besides, by jointly learning with both of them, the \abbrname model always produced superior performances which indicates the mutual benefits of representation learning and decision boundaries reasoning.
+\paragraph{Instance and cluster discrimination.} We investigated the independent contributions of our \textit{cross-cluster} instance discrimination (ID) and \textit{online} cluster discrimination (CD) designs in the \abbrname model.
+For models trained without cross-cluster ID, all the memory banks were concatenated as the contrastive set for every sample (Eq.~\eqref{eq:memory}), whilst the cluster assignments $\tilde{\bm{p}}$ yielded by the semantic memory (Eq.~\eqref{eq:semantic_memory_prediction}) was used for pseudo labels updating if learned without online CD.
+Instance contrastive learning was considered as the baseline without both the ID and CD components of SCL.
+As shown in Fig.~\ref{fig:ablation}, the models trained without cross-cluster ID or online CD can always surpass instance contrastive learning with remarkable margins, which demonstrates their effectiveness as individual components.
+By jointly learning with both, \abbrname always produced superior performances which indicates the mutual benefits of representation learning and decision boundaries reasoning.